Cadiboo/Example-Mod/README.md

 Download the repository, follow the directions to install Forge from the README.txt in the root directory and you're ready to go!

 ## Setting up a repository
-1. Download and extract (or Fork) the repository to a folder you will be able to find and write a mod in
+1. Download and extract (or Clone/Fork) the repository to a folder you will be able to find and write a mod in

 #### Using Eclipse
 2. Open up your command prompt and go to that folder